Tour our D.P.T. Facilities

 Labs take place in the Westbrook College of Health Professions' "skill labs," which are modeled after clinic and hospital environments, enhancing a student's ability to practice in any healthcare setting.
 The classrooms are equipped with computer and video technology, allowing you to use multimedia presentations to meet varying learning needs.

 In addition, you benefit from the Harold Alfond Center, the Motion Analysis Lab, and Interprofessional Simulation and Innovation Center.

 The Harold Alfond Center

 The Harold Alfond Center for Health Sciences is a state-of-the-art laboratory and educational facility.
 This three-story building houses labs and lecture halls for our College of Osteopathic Medicine and other health professions.
 It places UNE at the national forefront of health and life sciences education.
 You use the center's Anatomy Lab during both years one and two.

 The Motion Analysis Lab allows you to observe and measure human motion that cannot be observed with the naked eye, and to quantify the forces in the joints and neuromuscular and muscle systems.

-The research you do in this technologically-advanced 1500-square-foot learning space allows you to apply the theoretical knowledge you gain in the classroom to projects investigating such crucial matters to your field as better understanding the laws of sports biomechanics, or the most effective approaches to ACL rehabilitation.
+The research you do in this technologically-advanced, 1500-square-foot learning space allows you to apply the theoretical knowledge you learn in the classroom to projects investigating such crucial matters to your field as better understanding the laws of sports biomechanics or the most effective approaches to ACL rehabilitation.

 Interprofessional Simulation and Innovation Center

-As DPT student, you utilize our Interprofessional Simulation and Innovation Center to apply the knowledge you gain in the classroom to realistic clinical situations before putting actual patients at risk.
+As a D.P.T. student, you utilize our Interprofessional Simulation and Innovation Center to apply the knowledge you gain in the classroom to realistic clinical situations without putting actual patients at risk.